KYB verification: the complete guide

 Specific patterns: entity type + jurisdiction determines the document checklist.
 Jurisdiction determines which registry provider to use.
 Jurisdiction determines UBO threshold (25% default, 10% in some EU contexts).
 Data residency per jurisdiction determines where the collected documents are stored.

-Build vs buy for KYB automation
+Build vs buy for KYB orchestration

 Building a KYB orchestration layer is harder than building KYC orchestration because the workflow is more complex and the vendor landscape is more fragmented.
 Typical DIY effort: 3–5 engineers for 6–9 months for a first version that handles one or two jurisdictions well, plus 1–2 FTE sustaining engineering.